-Suboxone, or Buprenorphine, is a conventional medication used for opioid dependence treatment.
-Physicians who prescribe Suboxone will often also suggest tandem involvement in Substance Abuse Treatment, or 12 Step Program.
+Suboxone, also known as Buprenorphine, is a commonly use medication used to treat Opioid Dependence.
+Physicians who prescribe Suboxone will often also recommend tandem involvement in Substance Abuse Treatment, or 12 Step Program.
 Buprenorphine can be administered many ways; the most common are:

 - On the skin as a transdermal patch